anchorwrite/logosophe/MESSAGING_SSE_IMPLEMENTATION.md

 The phased approach ensures a stable, secure, and scalable solution that maintains the existing security model while adding modern real-time capabilities and enhanced messaging features.
 The appbar integration will make messaging more discoverable and provide users with at-a-glance information about their unread messages.

 The implementation follows established patterns in the codebase and leverages Cloudflare's infrastructure for optimal performance and reliability.

+**Most Importantly**: This implementation demonstrates the critical importance of verifying actual database schema rather than making assumptions, which saved significant development time and prevented numerous bugs.